Dai Rees

-David James Rees, CBE (31 March 1913 – 15 November 1983) was one of the Britain's leading golfers either side of the Second World War.
+David James Rees, CBE (31 March 1913 – 15 November 1983) was one of Britain's leading golfers either side of the Second World War.

 The winner of many prestigious tournaments in Britain, Europe and farther afield, Rees is best remembered as the captain of the Great Britain Ryder Cup team which defeated the United States at Lindrick Golf Club in Yorkshire, England, in 1957.
 It was the only defeat which the United States suffered in the competition between 1933 and 1985.

-Personal life
+Early life

-Rees was born in Fontegary, near Barry in the Vale of Glamorgan, Wales.
+In 1913, Rees was born in Fontegary, near Barry in the Vale of Glamorgan, Wales.
 He was brought up around golf, with his father being the head professional and his mother a steward at The Leys Golf Club.
 His family moved to Aberdare, where his father had taken up the position of head professional at Aberdare Golf Club.

 During World War II, Rees served as a driver for Air vice-marshal Harry Broadhurst.

 Professional career

-Rees began his professional career aged 16 as an assistant to his father at Aberdare Golf Club.
+In 1929, Rees began his professional career aged 16 as an assistant to his father at Aberdare Golf Club.
 He moved to Whitchurch Golf Club near Cardiff and then to Surbiton Golf Club in early 1935.
 His first post as a full professional was at Hindhead Golf Club in 1938 where he remained until he took over as the professional at South Herts Golf Club in 1946.
 Like Harry Vardon before him, he remained in the position until he died in 1983.

 Rees won many important tournaments around the world including four News of the World Match Plays, two British Masters, the Irish, Belgian and Swiss Opens, and the South African PGA Championship.

-Rees never to win The Open Championship but finished as runner-up three times, in 1953, 1954 and 1961.
+Rees never won The Open Championship but finished as runner-up three times, in 1953, 1954 and 1961.
 He had a good chance of victory in 1946, when he shot a final round 80 to slip into a tie for fourth place.

 Rees continued to play at a competitive level in his "senior" years, and remained successful, especially in match play tournaments.
 He reached the final of the News of the World Match Play twice while in his fifties, in 1967 and again in 1969, on each occasion beating several players almost half his age over 18 holes.
 He also had some success in stroke play tournaments, including a runner-up finish in the Martini International in 1973 when aged 60.

 Rees played in nine Ryder Cups in total, and was selected for the aborted 1939 Cup.
 He had a 7–10–1 win–loss–draw record.